 The Code Applicant must submit or have submitted a Canadian Numbering Resource Utilization Forecast (C-NRUF) to the CNA for the geographic area (e.g., the NPA or NPAs in the case of an overlay) in which the CO Code is being requested.
 Refer to the Canadian Numbering Resource Utilization Forecast (C-NRUF) Guideline (C-NRUF Guideline).

-All information provided on the Part 1 Form (CO Code Assignment, Reservation, Information Change, or Return) will be considered confidential, with selected information made available publicly only for those fields that must be input to BIRRDS.
-The information placed in BIRRDS becomes public upon assignment of the new CO Code in the appropriate routing database product.
+All information provided on the following forms: Part 1 Form (CO Code Assignment, Reservation, Information Change, or Return), Part 1A Form (Pooled CO Code/Thousands-Block Assignment, Information Change, or Disconnect) and Part 1B Form (NPAC Block Holder Data) will be considered confidential, with selected information made available publicly only for those fields that must be input to BIRRDS or the Canadian NPAC.
+The information placed in BIRRDS and Canadian NPAC becomes public upon assignment of the new CO Code or Thousands-Block in the appropriate routing database product and the Canadian NPAC database.

-Assignment of Additional Code(s) will be made for an established Switching Entity or POI by satisfying one of the criteria in Sections 4.2.1 to 4.2.3.
-By completing the Part 1 Form (CO Code Assignment, Reservation, Information Change, or Return), the Code Applicant certifies that their existing resources cannot reasonably meet this requirement.
+Assignment of an Additional CO Code for Growth in a Non-Pooled Exchange Area, an Additional CO Code for a Unique Purpose, an Additional CO Code for a Pool Replenishment, and Thousands-Block(s) from an Exchange Area Pool will be made for an established Switching Entity or POI by satisfying one of the criteria in Sections 4.2.1 to 4.2.4.
+By completing the Part 1 Form (CO Code Assignment, Reservation, Information Change, or Return) or Part 1A Form (Pooled CO Code/Thousands-Block Assignment, Information Change, or Disconnect), the Code/Block Applicant certifies that their existing resources cannot reasonably meet this requirement.

-For an Additional CO Code for Growth, the Code Holder must certify in section 1.6 of the Part 1 Form (CO Code Assignment, Reservation, Information Change, or Return) that:
+For an Additional CO Code for Growth in a Non-Pooled Exchange Area, the Code Applicant must certify in section 1.6 of the Part 1 Form (CO Code Assignment, Reservation, Information Change, or Return) that:

 existing Telephone Numbers (TNs) reported as available for assignment include either all TNs assigned to a single Switching Entity/POI of the Exchange Area or all TNs assigned in the Exchange Area across multiple Switching Entities/POIs; and